 If your credit or charge card participates in American Express’s U.S. Membership Rewards program, you can earn double points on every Uber purchase, or use your accumulated points to pay for Uber rides.
 When you use the app to request your ride, specify whether you’d like to earn or redeem points for it.

-Specific American Express cards may have even juicier Uber-related bonuses.
-The Platinum Card from American Express comes with $15 in Uber credits each month, plus a $20 bonus in Cember.
+Specific American Express cards may have even juicier Uber-related welcome offers.
+The Platinum Card from American Express comes with $15 in Uber credits each month, plus a $20 bonus in December.

 Driver and Passenger Ratings

 After the ride, you have the option to rate your driver on a scale of 1 to 5.
 Drivers can do the same for riders.
 If you rate a driver at a 3 or lower, you’re never paired with him or her again, even if they’re near your location when you request a future ride.
 Uber doesn’t say how ratings directly affect riders.
 But drivers aren’t required to accept every ride request, so they can use their discretion and ignore requests from nearby riders with poor ratings.

 Uber automatically emails you an itemized receipt for every completed ride.

 During busy periods, such as weekend evenings and weekday rush hours, Uber may temporarily increase its fares to encourage more drivers to work.
 The rate of the increase depends on local demand and the number of drivers currently working, but it can exceed 100% of the base rate.
 Uber keeps some of this surcharge – it’s not clear how much – and passes the rest on to the driver.